avnyc/Shodan_Pull_Cobalt_Strike_Team_Servers/README.md

 I want to thank another Mike for pointing me to Shodan.
 The man has forgotten more knowledge than I currently have.
 I am grateful for all the knowledge transfer.
 Mike, if you read this, and you want me to add your last name - let me know.
 Right now no one is viewing these repositories.
 I want to thank Salesforce for creating JARM.
 I want to thank this github page for their JARM list: https://github.com/carbonblack/active_c2_ioc_public/blob/main/cobaltstrike/JARM/jarm_cs_202107_uniq_sorted.txt.
+I want to thank Shodan for their data.
+The results are theirs.
 I am currently paying for the Freeancer API.
 I don't have access to the higher tiers.

 This code will be revamped!
 This is NOT the final version.
+I plan on modifying results with the CN field.

 The code has 6 main functions:
   1. shodan_team_server_basic()